 The Three Gorges Dam.

 After the welcome centre, we were taken to the dam itself.
-Looking down at it from above gave us a better idea of its size & watching the ships queuing up to enter the dam, our guide told us what this area was called.
+Looking down at it from above gave us a better idea of its size, and watching the ships queuing up to enter the dam, our guide told us what this area was called.
 He explained to us the area the vessels enter before entering the locks.
 He informed us that in English, it simply translates as the waiting or queuing area, but in Chinese, it is known as "The Pushin".
 Who says the Chinese don't have a sense of humour?

 Chinese Medicine Talk.